Get

 The Shih Tzu is an Asian breed that originated in Tibet.
 They have become increasingly popular in the United States due to their long, luxurious coats.
 They are also extremely friendly and laidback, which makes them great family dogs.
 They tend to get along with everyone, including children and strangers.
 Their exercise needs are very low.
 Some quick playtime in the backyard is all they typically need.
 Younger dogs may enjoy a short walk.

 They do have some health problems.
-Like all dogs with short muzzles, they have breathing problems and cannot be left out for extended periods.
-Eye issues are common, as their eyes are large and stick out of their skull.
-This causes the eye to be more prone to damage.
-Hair grows inside their ears and needs to be trimmed to prevent ear infections.
+Like all dogs with short muzzles, they can have breathing problems and are prone to heat intolerance and should not be exposed to hot or humid conditions for extended periods.
+Eye issues are common, as their eyes are large and more exposed, which makes them more prone to damage.
+Hair grows inside their ears and may need to be trimmed to prevent ear infections.
 Their ears also need to stay clean, which may require some help on your part.
 Teeth problems are extremely common, as their mouth is a bit crowded.

 6. Tibetan Spaniel